All Products

 Specifies whether to mount an OSS directory to the Spark driver.

-Use this parameter to mount a managed OSS directory to the Spark driver when you submit a task from the Serverless Spark console, using the Spark-Submit tool, as a batch job, or with the Airflow Serverless Spark Operator.
-After this feature is enabled, the driver can read and write files in the mounted OSS directory.
+Use this property to mount a managed OSS file directory to the Spark driver when submitting a job by using the Serverless Spark console, spark-submit, a batch job, or the Airflow Serverless Spark Operator.
+When mounted, the driver can read from and write to the OSS directory.

 spark.emr.serverless.mount.oss.volume